mongodb/specifications/source/unified-test-format/unified-test-format.rst

   to ``cmap`` for both would either be redundant (if the ``events`` arrays were identical) or likely to fail (if the ``events`` arrays differed).

+.. _test_expectLogMessages:

+- ``expectLogMessages``: Optional array of one or more `expectedLogMessagesForClient`_ objects.
+For one or mroe clients, a list of log messages that are expected to be observed in a particular order.

+  If a driver only supports configuring log collectors globally (for all clients), the test runner SHOULD associate each observed message with a client in order to perform these assertions.
+One possible implementation is to add a test-only option to MongoClient which

+  Tests SHOULD NOT specify multiple `expectedLogMessagesForClient`_ objects for a single client entity.

 .. _test_outcome:

 - ``outcome``: Optional array of one or more `collectionData`_ objects.
 Data